nrinaudo/kantan.csv/docs/src/main/tut/parsing.md

 ### The less simple case
 It's also possible to define your own decoding mechanism for case classes.
-The most common reason for that is your case class fields and CSV columns are not defined in the same order, and you need to somehow specify what goes where.
+The most common reason for that is your fields and CSV columns are not defined in the same order, and you need to somehow specify what goes where.

 This is much simpler than it sounds, however.
 First, let's redefine our `Car` case class by shuffling its fields to match this scenario: